Mikael Anderson

-Mikael Neville Anderson (born 1 July 1998) is an Icelandic professional footballer who plays as a winger for Danish Superliga club AGF.
+Mikael Neville Anderson (born 1 July 1998) is an Icelandic professional footballer who plays as a winger in Allsvenskan club Djurgårdens IF and the Iceland national team.

 Club career

-FC Midtjylland
+Midtjylland

-Anderson is a product of AGF, where he played before joining FC Midtjylland as U14 player.
+Mikael is a product of AGF and Reynir Sandgerdi where he played before joining FC Midtjylland as U14 player.
 At the age of 14, he was invited to a trial at Aston Villa.

-After a successful 2015–16 with the U19 squad, eight U19 players including Anderson was promoted to the first team squad.
+After a successful 2015–16 with the U19 squad, eight U19 players including Mikael was promoted to the first team squad.
 All of them was offered a full time professional contract.
-FCM offered him a five-year contract in August 2016, but Anderson did not want to sign it.
-Anderson revealed, that he did not wanted to tell what the problem was, but if the club couldn't accommodate his requirements.
+FCM offered him a five-year contract in August 2016, but Mikael did not want to sign it.
+Mikael revealed, that he did not wanted to tell what the problem was, but if the club couldn't accommodate his requirements.
 However, he signed the contract in October 2016.
 In November 2016, he went back from a six-month injury in his knee.

-He made his professional debut in the Danish Superliga for Midtjylland on 4 December 2016 in a game against AGF.
+He made his professional debut in the Danish Superliga for Midtjylland on 1 December 2016 in a game against Silkeborg IF.

 On loan to Vendsyssel FF

-On 31 August 2017, Anderson was loaned out to Vendsyssel FF in the Danish 1st Division for the rest of the season.
+On 31 August 2017, Mikael was loaned out to Vendsyssel FF in the Danish 1st Division for the rest of the season.
 He scored the winning goal in a 2–1 victory against Lyngby BK and secured a promotion to the Superliga for the first time in the club's history.

 On loan to Excelsior

-On 2 July 2018, Anderson was loaned out to Excelsior in the Eredivisie for the rest of the season.
+On 2 July 2018, Mikael was loaned out to Excelsior in the Eredivisie for the rest of the season.

 Return to FC Midtjylland

-Anderson returned to FC Midtjylland for the 2019–20 season and was called up for the first game of the Danish Superliga season against Esbjerg.
-Anderson started on the bench and came on the pitch in the 85th minute.
+Mikael returned to FC Midtjylland for the 2019–20 season and was called up for the first game of the Danish Superliga season against Esbjerg.
+Mikael started on the bench and came on the pitch in the 85th minute.
 He scored the match winning goal in the last minute which gave Midtjylland a 1–0 victory.

 AGF

-On 1 September 2021 AGF confirmed, that Anderson had returned to the club on a deal until June 2026.
+On 1 September 2021, AGF confirmed, that Mikael had returned to the club on a deal until June 2026.